 Stratum corneum: The outermost layer of the epidermis

 Subcutaneous: A term referring to below the skin

-Sun protection factor: Commonly seen on suntan ingredients as SPF, the sun protection factor is the amount of the protection a suntan product provides.
+Sun protection factor (SPF): The sun protection factor is the amount of the protection a suntan product provides.
 The higher the SPF, the greater the protection.

 Suture: The stitches used to hold tissue together or to close a wound

-Tretinoin: A prescription drug related to vitamin A, used to treat acne and other skin disorders
+Tretinoin: A prescription drug related to vitamin A, used to treat acne, photoaging, and other skin disorders

 Varicose vein: Enlarged veins found near the surface of the skin.
 They often look like cords and appear twisted and bulging.

 Vitiligo: A condition in which smooth white patches appear on the skin due to a loss of pigment-producing cells